 The Internet has brought countless benefits into our lives.
 However, along with

 those benefits comes a dark side.
 Scammers.
 There are people who take advantage of the relative anonymity and wide availability of the Internet to trick people into giving up their hard-earned money, whether intentionally or otherwise.
-They try to
+They try to harvest your personal information.
+They try to install nefarious software on your computer.

 Don't let it happen.